toughpixels/toughpixels.github.io/content/tips/recreating-gerhard-richters-1024-colors-with-html/index.md

 ```
 ## The Final Code

 Here's the final product, using grid and random color generation with JavaScript!
 It's not as beautiful as the painting, which hangs in the [Centre Pompidou](https://www.centrepompidou.fr/en/) in Paris.
-Sadly, we can't expect random numbers to always be great artists.
+Sadly, we can't expect random numbers to always be great artists, but if you reload often enough, maybe an RNG Richter could be born.

 <style>